Mingiyan/elastic-service/README.md

 ```

 #### Launch:
-After assembly `target`, files with the extension will appear in the modules folder `jar`
+After assembly, files with the `jar` extension will appear in the `target` folders of the modules
 ##### loader

 ```yaml